 - The matrix/table building time greatly depends on the specified scope the wider it is, the more time it takes to build the matrix/table.
-Please avoid setting the entire model as the scope even if the matrix/table building performs well, as it can cause unacceptable performance in the following circumstances: - o a project containing such a table/matrix is used in another project; - the model evolves over time, so the table will eventually reach unscalable sizes. - Also, it is not advisable to choose more than 10 element types to be displayed because this may lead to a decrease in the matrix/table building time.
+Please avoid setting the entire model as the scope even if the matrix/table building performs well, as it can cause unacceptable performance in the following circumstances: - o a project containing such a table/matrix is used in another project; - a large number and/or ineffectively written queries of smart packages.
+Even if a smart package is not set as the scope directly, this does not prevent the calculation of smart packages.
+The defined static scope can contain smart packages as inner elements.
+Since each inner smart package content is calculated, it can cause significant performance decrease while building a table/matrix, especially if a large number of smart packages exist within the specified scope.
+What is more, since smart package content is automatically updated, it can slow down many common modeling tool commands, such as elements creation, deletion, and update. - Also, it is not advisable to choose more than 10 element types to be displayed because this may lead to a decrease in the matrix/table building time.
 Since matrices/tables have an option to define a scope query, the Smart Packages should not be set as scopes as well.